University of Bamberg: Rankings and reputation

 In the 2012 Wirtschaftswoche ranking, the Faculty of Social Sciences, Economics, and Business Administration is ranked 20th in business administration (Betriebswirtschaftslehre) and 11th in economics (Volkswirtschaftslehre).

 Partner universities

 The University of Bamberg currently has cooperation agreements with approximately 300 academic institutions in more than 60 countries (March 2018).

 The European network includes the University of Cambridge and the University of Oxford.
 The University holds partnerships in Australia with the University of Sydney, in the US with Harvard University, as well as in Asia with the Chinese Xi'an Jiaotong University, the Korea University, and the Japanese Sophia University.

+Campus

+The university is divided into three main campuses: the downtown campus spread throughout the city with the Assembly Hall and Marcus grounds, Feldkirchenstraße with the Audimax, and ERBA with computer science and communication/music sciences departments.